RhoInc/query-overview/scripts/configuration-wiki.md

 ## settings.color_by_col
 `string`

-coloring variable name of query categorization: query age, query status, or any custom categorication
+coloring variable name of query categorization: query age, query status, or any custom categorization; note that _queryage_ is derived by the renderer

 **default:** `"queryage"`